CplSyx/Reddit-to-Lemmy/README.md

 `newContent (boolean)` EXPERIMENTAL, results not guaranteed: Obtain new posts rather than top posts if `True`.

-'postCaptureCount (integer)' Number of posts to capture.
+`postCaptureCount (integer)` Number of posts to capture.
 Numbers over 1000 are capped due to the Reddit API but I recommend running in smaller batches in case of JSON parse issues.

 `lemmyServer (string)` Lemmy instance to migrate to.